This is a guide to visiting the Brecon Beacons waterfalls in South Wales. Discover 5 easy walking trails and choose which one is right for you.

 The most beautiful daughter of King Brychan of Brycheiniog, was Princess Gwladus.
 Gwladus fell in love with a peasant called Einion but her father wouldn’t allow the marriage.
 Distraught at the prospect of living without her true love, Gwladus jumped into the icy cold river and was swept away.
 In her wake a beautiful waterfall formed.
 Einion followed her to river but was too late.
 Einion’s heart was broken and in his grief, he too threw himself into the river.
 The ground shook and a second waterfall was formed.
 Source.

-Alternatively, for the official, family-friendly option, from Sgwd Gwladus return to the bridge and turn left.
-Follow the Nedd Fechan river towards Pont Melin-Fach to see Sgwd-y-Bedol, Sgwd Ddwli Isaf and Sgwd Ddwli Uchaf.
+Alternatively, for the official, family-friendly option, from Sgwd Gwladus return to the bridge and take the trail off to the left.
+Follow the Nedd Fechan river towards Pont Melin-Fach to see an impressive trio of waterfalls known as Sgwd-y-Bedol (horseshoe falls), Sgwd Ddwli Isaf and Sgwd Ddwli Uchaf.

 Then retrace your route to Pontneddfechan to finish.